Bible Study: Understanding God's WordIntroduction

 b) Check out the context of the passage and understand its place in the total argument.
 Paragraph divisions give the basic units for study.

-c) Try to understand something of the background of the passage to be studies, e.g. Historical setting, why was the book written? etc.
+c) Try to understand something of the background of the passage to be studied, e.g., historical setting, why was the book written? etc.

 d) Note what type of literature it is - Prose, Poetry, Allegory, Apocalyptic .....